heseltime/php-myseql-pv-assistance/doc/readme.md

 ## Test Cases

-Some major tests were already covered in the
+Major functionality tests were already covered in the preceeding Architecture discussion, so I will focus on pen-testing here.

+...

+Finally, a log representation, where the logging feature was added at all the sensible junctions.

+...